Friday December 2007

 As I said before in my previous post Coping mechanism – make new memories Ethan’s birthday was on Christmas Eve so we held a surprise eighteenth birthday party the weekend before and it was a great success.
 I look at the photos now and see how thrilled Danny was that he was there involved in the celebrations.

 On Christmas Eve we all went out, including Simon and took Ethan to the pub, an English tradition.
 I remember how Danny was so chuffed that he was there to be able to give Ethan some money and send him to the bar so that he could order his first drink legally.
 We left the boys in town after that and made our way home to prepare the meal for Christmas day.
 It was something so normal, and I kept my head under control because I felt a responsibility to the other people around me to make sure that this festivity was not marked with tears.

 I can remember that Christmas was wonderful; we had gone overboard to make it special, with a Christmas tree on the balcony as well as in the house.
 After dinner we all opened a present and my present from Danny was the most beautiful watch, but the most beautiful thing for me were the tears in Danny’s eyes when I opened it.
 I knew he was so sorry and that in itself meant more than the gift.

 It was important to us that we could make it special for many reasons but not least because at one point in the year we had both thought that we would never celebrate Christmas together in our beautiful house again.

 Like I said it is the small things that are important.

-Things like this are all steps that you take to make things something new, a ‘new normal’ It is important to note though that they are contributory steps, every step contributes to the future that you will have; but I do know that if Rich had not been working with me, and taking those steps with me, then I would have been taking them on my own.
+Things like this are all steps that you take to make things something new, a ‘new normal’ It is important to note though that they are contributory steps, every step contributes to the future that you will have; but I do know that if Danny had not been working with me, and taking those steps with me, then I would have been taking them on my own.